- Undergraduate Study

 The Department of Speech and Hearing Sciences provides a qualifying undergraduate degree in Speech and Language therapy (Speech Pathology) accredited by the Irish Association of Speech and Language Therapists (IASLT); along with the clinical hours required for practice as a Speech and Language therapist in the Republic of Ireland.Graduates are also eligible to apply to work in many other locations throughout the world.

 In addition, the Department runs an MSc in Evidence Based Therapy Practice with the Department of Occupational Therapy.
-There are also MSc, MPhil, and PhD degrees by research available.
+There are also MSc by Research, MPhil, and PhD programmes available.